Ludophilia/Minishell/docs/parser.md

 - `< infile cmd` `<infile cmd` `cmd < infile` `cmd <infile`
 	- should execute the command or program at `/path/to/cmd` in a child process and redirect its stdin to infile.
-	- error code: 0 (expected)
+	- exit status: 0 (expected)

 ##### Errors (Stdin redirection)

 - `<`
 	- bash: syntax error near unexpected token `newline'
-	- error code: 2
+	- exit status: 2

 - `< </dev/random head`
 	- bash: syntax error near unexpected token `newline'
-	- error code: 2
+	- exit status: 2

 - `<""`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1

 - `<lol`
 	- bash: lol: No such file or directory
-	- error code: 1
+	- exit status: 1
 	- lol is not created

 - `<lol<lel<lawl`
 	- bash: lol: No such file or directory
-	- error code: 1
+	- exit status: 1
 	- lol is not created
 	- lel or lawl neither

 - `< oof tee`
 	- bash: oof: No such file or directory
-	- error code: 1
+	- exit status: 1

 - `<lol<lel<lawl</dev/random head`
 	- bash: lol: No such file or directory
-	- error code: 1
+	- exit status: 1
 	- lol is not created
 	- lel or lawl neither
 	- /dev/random not open